joncampbell123/dosbox-x/README.md

 without having to fight with or worry about submitting patches upstream.

-As the forums make it clear, DOSBox's main focus is on DOS games.
+As its developers have made it clear, DOSBox's main focus is on DOS games.
 This is evident by the fact that much of the code is somewhat accurate code with kludges to make DOS games run, instead of focusing on what hardware actually does.

-Many of the changes I wanted to make were non-game related, and therefore were unlikely to be accepted by the developers.
+Many of the changes I wanted to make were non-game related, and therefore were unlikely to be accepted by the DOSBox developers.

 Since then, I have been modifying the source code over time to improve emulation, fix bugs, and resolve incompatibilities with